 The Japan, Greco-Roman, Roman-Greco, and Galway, Ireland programs all offer history classes as a part of their curriculum.
 Additionally, the Australia and Cork, Ireland programs allow students to direct enroll in the universities abroad and that makes it easier for students to take classes that will count toward their majors/minors.
-For more information on study abroad, including detailed information on each program, visit the Office for Education Abroad's website.
+For more information on study abroad, including detailed information on each program, visit the Education Abroad's website.